 - olive oil cooking spray

-- Rinse the chicken breasts in cool water and trim away any excess fat.
+- Rinse the chicken breasts and trim away any excess fat.
 Place in the center of a long (about two feet) sheet of wax paper and fold the paper over the chicken.
-Use the flat side of a meat mallet to pound the chicken to about ¼-inch thickness.
+Use the flat side of a meat mallet to pound the chicken to ¼ inch thickness.